-A chronological and thematic study of mythological adaptations in comic books, graphic novels, and animated films and series in India since 1947 to 2015.
-Based on her undergraduate research report at FLAME University, India.
+A chronological and thematic study of mythological adaptations in comic books, graphic novels, and animated films and series in India from 1947 to 2015.

-2019: Paper presentation at Popular Culture Association’s national conference in Washington DC, USA
+Research report at FLAME University, India.
+Paper presentation at Popular Culture Association’s national conference in Washington DC, USA.

 Defining ‘postfeminist gothic’ and studying how it is used to heighten the ‘thrill’ in contemporary thriller fiction.
 A graduate research paper at Trent University, Canada.